 Implementing your software as soon as you’ve made the purchase decision may not necessarily be the best time.
 To get your software up-and-running efficiently, it’s important not to implement during your busy season or the vacations of employees who will be using the system.

-This way when crunch times occur, your company will be prepared to utilize your new software to its fullest extent.
-If you rush through the installation and training process your entire software investment can be wasted.
-So, be sure to work with your salesperson to determine the appropriate length of time for implementation, training and configuration to get it done properly.
+By installing your system during an opportune time, your staff will be able to learn the software at a comfortable pace that won’t test their patience.
+Each user’s learning curve will vary, but it is vital that all employees that will use the product are given enough training.
+This way, when crunch time occurs, your company will be prepared to utilize your new software to its fullest extent.
+If you rush through the installation and training process, your entire software investment can be wasted.
+So, be sure to work with your salesperson to determine the appropriate length of time for implementation, training and configuration to get it done correctly.

-Important questions you should ask about implementation timing
+Important questions you should ask about implementation timing:

-Will the software be installed and up-and-running before my busy season begins?
+- Will the software be installed and up-and-running before my busy season begins?

-What obstacles do you foresee that could make us fall behind the estimated schedule?
+- What obstacles do you foresee that could make us fall behind the estimated schedule?

 Evaluating ERP software can seem like a daunting task, especially if you have not done it before.
 With this guide to the secrets of evaluating ERP software, you’ll make the right choice for your business, and you’ll save time and money doing it.